jakee417/Pico-Train-Switching/README.md

    python3 Pico-Train-Switching/install.py firmware/main.uf2
    ```

+**⚠️WARNING⚠️** Ensure your `Raspberry Pi Pico W` is the only connected usb device before completing the next step.

 2. Connect your `Raspberry Pi Pico W` to a usb port in [BOOTSEL mode](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3)

-**⚠️WARNING⚠️** Ensure your `Raspberry Pi Pico W` is the only connected usb device when following step 2.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>